 You must go on adventures to find where you truly belong. —Sue Fitzmaurice

 I was born and raised right here, deep in the heart of Texas.
-And I’m ashamed to say that I haven’t ventured out too much.
-That said, I decided to create this Dallas city guide page.
-I not only wanted it full of things for you to do when you visit, but for this page to be a way to hold me accountable on getting out and exploring more of what my city has to offer.
+And I’m ashamed to say that I haven’t explored my own stomping grounds much as I should.
+That said, I decided to create this Dallas city guide.
+I not only wanted it full of things for you to do when you visit, but a way for us to 1) support small local businesses and 2) hold me accountable for exploring more of what my city has to offer.

-Everything on this is list is what I want to experience.
-And as I discover and get a taste of Dallas, I’ll add to this list and take some short notes below along the way for you in addition to creating more detailed posts in my new travel series called Discovering Dallas.
+Everything on this list is what I want to personally experience.
+And as I discover new experiences and get a taste of Dallas (pun intended), I’ll add and update this page.
+I’ll also take some short notes below along the way for you in addition to creating more detailed posts in my new travel series called Discovering Dallas.

 MUSIC / SHOWS:

 Irving Symphony Orchestra many moons ago.
 The building is very small, but that doesn’t mean the ISO doesn’t pack the heat when it comes to music!— If you’re into music, the DSO is an absolute no-brainer!
 I personally haven’t attended a show here, but I can tell you that it’s an amazing experience should you go.
 If you’re interested in the outskirts of Dallas, I attended a Christmas show by the

 — Located in the outskirts of Dallas (Addison), this place is GREAT if you want to just let loose for a night.
 I will say that half of your experience depends on the other paying guests when you go.
 The best spot to see everything going on on stage is to sit around the perimeter of the room.

 The people who put on these shows are wicked talented so don’t be surprised if you leave with a hoarse voice and a temporary hearing problem, ha!
 There will be standing-room-only so get there a bit early to make sure you get a seat.
 When my friends and I went, there were people waiting for me to leave to nab my chair, haha!